FDataLab/LLMQuantizationSurvey/README.md

 <a id="related-surveys"></a>
 ## Related surveys and background

-These works appear in the supplied bibliography and establish the survey’s context.
-Their inclusion does not reproduce the coverage scores in Table 1, which would require a separate comparison of the full articles.

 | Paper or resource | Year in survey | Role in the survey |
 | --- | --- | --- |